wasu00/Dart/README.md

-# My Lecture Notes and Dart Tasks Repository
+# Lecture Notes and Dart Tasks Repository

 Welcome to my Git repository!
 This repository serves as a collection of my lecture notes and tasks completed using Dart programming language.